spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/active-filter-single-select/README.md

 # active-filter-single-select (molecule)

-Displays a selected filter from one category as link.
+Displays a selected filter from one category as a link.

 ## Code sample